mvchalupnik/genetic-opt/README.md

 landscape contains many local minima, or when analytical optimization is not possible.
 Genetic optimizations introduce randomness that can help avoid local minima, while optimizing function through a "survival of the fittest" strategy.
-This repo implements a simple genetic optimization in Matlab and python.
+This repo implements a simple genetic optimization, with the same code duplicated for both Matlab and python.

 In a genetic optimization,
 a population of function parameters are randomly generated.
 Some function parameters "mutate"